7 Most Common Network Vulnerabilities for Businesses

 On May 6-7, 2021, Colonial Pipeline Group was the target of a massive data theft and ransomware attack that shut down the computer systems that manage their pipeline.
 This attack was carried out by an eastern European cybercriminal organization called DarkSide who threatened to share the data as well as keep the systems shut down until a ransom of $5 million was paid.

 While the network was only down for several hours, the effects were extreme.
 The company had to shut down the entire pipeline system to prevent the ransomware from spreading and to prevent the hackers from obtaining additional information.
-Once the network was restored, it wasn’t operating at proper speed and for several days, the pipeline wasn’t fully functional.
+Once the network was restored, it wasn’t operating at the proper speed and for several days, the pipeline wasn’t fully functional.
 Colonial Pipeline is one of the largest suppliers of gasoline across Texas and the Southeast, up the coastline to New York.
-Nearly 45 percent of fuel used along the East Coast and through the Southeast is delivered through Colonial Pipeline’s system, so shutting down this system led to significant fuel shortages across the region, hitting Alabama, South Carolina, Georgia, and North Carolina particularly hard.
+Nearly 45 percent of the fuel used along the East Coast and through the Southeast is delivered through Colonial Pipeline’s system, so shutting down this system led to significant fuel shortages across the region, hitting Alabama, South Carolina, Georgia, and North Carolina particularly hard.

 Colonial Pipeline’s network vulnerabilities made them susceptible to cyberattack, but it’s not just large companies and corporations that are at risk.
 In fact, small businesses are at higher risk for attack because hackers assume that small businesses don’t have the security measures in place to stop attacks.
 The results of these attacks can be devastating, too.
 In 2018, 41 percent of small businesses said they experienced a data breach that resulted in financial damages that exceeded $50k while 60 percent of small businesses closed within six months of a cyber attack due to a loss of data, revenue, and client trust.
 To help you protect your Raleigh business and consider how you look at network security, we are sharing the most common network vulnerabilities that put you at risk for a cyber-attack.